-- Question for John --

 He’s a deer being rapidly closed in by a very dangerous vehicle.
 The only remedy is to slowdown the vehicle coming at him (your requests for information) to a virtual standstill, turn down the intensity of the headlights (your emotional pitch as it gets reflected in your voice tone parameters) and give him all the space and room to feel more confident that you aren’t just going to run him over.

 Make it safe for the two of you to gently explore this issue and gradually and slowly open up about it.
 This means zero judgment, zero name-calling, zero “I need you to take care of my feelings and insecurity about this” and so forth.
 In short, it calls for non-polarizing, safety-making, trust-building, communication gap-bridging skills on your part.
-Our e-Book will give you a lot of pointers, and even suggest ways to implement safer communication patterns into your partnership agreements with him.

 (3) Raise the stakes and put some increased pressure on the topic, perhaps even issuing an ultimatum.
 This is a very high risk approach.
 You can really do it only once, and you need to abide by whatever consequences you are clear will happen if he does not respond to the ultimatum.
 It could be a vastly time-compressed version of option (1) above, which does not reduce pressure but increases it, as in: